Rightpoint/UniversalAdapter/README.md

 # UniversalAdapter

-A single adapter implementation for any scrolling view.
+A single adapter implementation for any scrolling view or `ViewGroup`.

-This library consolidates the differences between `BaseAdapter`, `RecyclerView.Adapter`, `PagerAdapter`, and `ViewGroupAdapter` into one unified API.
+This library consolidates the differences between `BaseAdapter`, `RecyclerView.Adapter`, `PagerAdapter`, and binding to `ViewGroup` into one unified API.

-It bases it's underlying implementation on the `ViewHolder` pattern and abstracts it to work with all of the adapter views.
+Its underlying implementation is based on the `ViewHolder` pattern and abstracts it to work with all of the adapter views.

 ## Including in your project